wader/fq/README.md

 ## Goals

-- Make binary formats accessible any queryable.
+- Make binary formats accessible and queryable.
 - Nested formats and bit-oriented decoding.
 - Quick and comfortable CLI tool.
-- Do bit and byte transformations and conversions.
+- Bit and byte transformations and conversions.
 - Programmer's calculator.

 **NOTE:** fq is early in development and many things are missing, broken or do not make sense.
 That also means there is a great opportunity to help out.

+## Usage

+Basic usage is: `fq . file`.
+For details see [usage.md](doc/usage.md).

 ## Install